Edwin S. Hall, Jr. Student Paper Competition

 Ed’s publication record includes papers in peer-reviewed journals, contributions to edited volumes, books, numerous cultural resource investigation reports, and papers presented at professional meetings.
 His dissertation research examined the late prehistoric interior Brooks Range site of Kangiguksuk, and was later published in the journal Arctic Anthropology (1971).
 He edited or co-edited several major works: The Interior Peoples of Northern Alaska, a Mercury Series publication of the National Museums of Canada (1976); the 1981 Utqiagvik Excavations, reports of archaeological excavations at Barrow, Alaska (Dekin et al. 1990); and Archaeological Essays in Honor of Irving Rouse (Dunnell and Hall 1979).
 His award-winning volume of Iñupiat folktales, The Eskimo Storyteller, has been reprinted by University of Alaska Press (1998).
 Ed was interested in Iñupiat adaptations to northern Alaska and wrote the Interior North Alaska chapter for the Handbook of North American Indians, Arctic volume (1984).

 Throughout his career, Ed Hall supported and encouraged students at all levels of their education to conduct research and present their findings to audiences of all kinds.
 He personally supported many students’ work through his own funds.
 The Alaska Anthropological Association honored Ed in 1993 with its Outstanding Service Award.
-Now retired from professional work, Ed copes with the challenges of multiple sclerosis.
 The Edwin S. Hall, Jr. Student Paper Competition is Ed’s legacy to encourage students to write and present their findings in a professional setting, such as the annual meetings of the Alaska Anthropological Association.

 The Alaska Anthropological Association invites entries in its annual competition for outstanding student paper, with the winner announced at the annual meeting.
 The prize is $1000.

 Papers should be clearly reasoned, creative, and well-written with thorough citation of data and sources.
 The maximum length is 45 pages, double-spaced.
-Please use the style guide for the American Anthropological Association (AAA Style Guide).
+Please use the style guide for the American Anthropological Association (http://www.aaanet.org/publications/style_guide.pdf).

-Papers entered in this competition must also be submitted for presentation at the Alaska Anthropological Association’s annual meeting.
-Abstracts should be submitted separately to the meeting’s organizers.
+Papers entered in this competition must also be submitted for presentation at the Alaska Anthropological Association’s annual meeting CV/resume with your paper.
+The presentation must be in the form of a paper.

-Questions and paper submissions may be submitted by email to alaskaanthroaward.scholarship [at] gmail [dot] com.
-Please submit a CV/Resume with the paper.
+Questions and paper submissions may be submitted by email (alaskaanthroaward.scholarship [at] gmail [dot] com.
+Award announcements will be sent to applicants by February 15th 2023.